Davis Mills Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- The 231.5 yards per game the 49ers are conceding through the air makes them the NFL's 10th-ranked pass defense.
+- The 49ers have the NFL's 10th-ranked pass defense this season, yielding 231.5 yards per game through the air.

-- The 49ers' defense is ninth in the NFL, giving up 1.4 passing touchdowns per game.
+- The 49ers have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- Mills has thrown for 794 yards (264.7 ypg) on 73-of-106 passing with five touchdowns and one interception over his last three games.
+- Mills has put up 794 passing yards (264.7 ypg) on 73-of-106 with five touchdowns against one interception over his last three games.

 Mills' Houston Teammates